What Began As A Dream...

 Andre Tchelistcheff

-On the west coast of America, Andre Tchelistcheff would forever change the course of quality winemaking in California.
+On the West Coast of America, Andre Tchelistcheff would forever change the course of quality winemaking in California.
 He would be known as the "Father of California Winemaking."
-Konstantin and Andrew shared common history and they would sit for hours drinking wine and talking in Russian.
-Both has fought for the White Army in the Bolshevik revolution and both had left Russia to come to America to become renowned in the wine industry.
-They had become close friends, and Tchelistcheff visiting Konstantin in New York on several occasions.
+Konstantin and Andrew shared a common history and they would sit for hours drinking wine and talking in Russian.
+Both fought for the White Army in the Bolshevik Revolution and both had left Russia to come to America to become renowned in the wine industry.
+They had become close friends, and Tchelistcheff visited Konstantin in New York on several occasions.
 Andre would ultimately recommend Eric Frey who was working at the time at Jordon Winery to take over winemaking operations at Vinifera Wine Cellars when Konstantin's health began to deteriorate.

 At the end of his life, there was no doubt about his impact and success.
 For all of his accomplishments, he is known as the "Father of Vinifera in the East."